-- Create a Brand Identity for Yourself
+- Create a Brand Identity and Position Yourself in the Market

 - Discover, Learn, Think & Share

-- Publish EPIC Articles on your Primary Blog
+- Publish EPIC Articles on your Blog

 - Write, Speak, Train & Help

-- Market Yourself to Take it to the next level
+- Market Yourself to Take it to the next Level!

-1. Document Your Learning, Thoughts and Ideas
+1. Document Your Learning, Thoughts, and Ideas

 2. Create a Brand Identity for Yourself

-However we feel its quite OK with putting different pictures of our face with different usernames all over the internet.
+However, we feel its quite OK with putting different pictures of our face with different usernames all over the internet.
 Though having a slightly different version of your profile pic has its own advantages (more on this later), it helps to keep the branding as consistent as possible.
-Personal online branding elements include profile pics, usernames, primary colors, taglines, elevator pitch, about me text and website URLs.
+Personal online branding elements include profile pics, usernames, primary colors, taglines, elevator pitch, “about me” text and website URLs.

 Checklist for creating your brand identity:

-3. Create Your Digital Communication and Broadcasting Channels
+3. Establish Your Communication Channels

-Whenever you publish something new in your blog, you should update all your other social media channels – this helps bring traffic back to your blog.
+Whenever you publish something new on your blog, you should update all your other social media channels – this helps bring traffic back to your blog.
 You can read my post about integrated digital marketing if you really want to get serious about driving traffic to your blog.

-4. Discover, Learn, Think & Share
+4. Discover & Share

 Whatever field you are in, there would be news, blog articles, videos, tweets etc. related to your industry.
 Keeping yourself updated about what’s happening in your field is something that you would be doing already.
 It makes branding sense to share this on your social media channels with your followers.